 Spring is here and signs are sprouting like weeds along Washington County roads.
 Besides being a visual blight on the landscape, illegally placed signs block driver visibility and pedestrian access, and they compete with important traffic control signs for driver attention.
-Signs placed in the Right-of-way are subject to removal.
-Check out our recent media release to learn more!
+Signs placed in the road right-of-way are subject to removal.

-Beautiful spring weather often motivates residents to begin outdoor projects, such as building fences, planting trees or repairing a sidewalk.
-Before you break out that shovel, make sure to call 8-1-1 to have your utilities located.
+Beautiful spring weather often motivates residents to begin outdoor projects.
+Before you break out that shovel, call 8-1-1 to have your utilities located.
 It is a free service that could save your life!
-Visit the 8-1-1 website for more info!
+Visit the 8-1-1 website for more information.

 On the Road

 Adopt-A-Road volunteers are picking up litter on Hornecker Road from Cory to 1 mile west (Glencoe High School Key Club).
 Thank you, volunteers!

 Paving work starts Monday, April 21, and continues throughout the week on Thompson Road from the Multnomah county line (west of McDaniel) to Saltzman Road.
 The traffic signals on Thompson at Saltzman will be turned off between 9 a.m. to 3:30 p.m., traffic will be controlled by flaggers, expect delays.